SWIFT AND BOLD

-Comprising of 500 Reservists from culturally diverse backgrounds, we and have bases in London, Oxfordshire, Buckinghamshire, Berkshire and Wiltshire
+Comprising of 500 Reservists from culturally diverse backgrounds and have bases in London, Oxfordshire, Buckinghamshire, Berkshire and Wiltshire.

 We offer a range of combat and combat service support roles, including our accomplished Waterloo Band and Bugles.

-As part of the Army’s largest Regiment, and as a Reserve component within the 3rd UK Division under command of 20th Armoured Infantry Brigade, we have unparalleled access to the widest possible roles and deployment opportunities.
+As part of the Army’s largest Regiment, and as a Reserve component within the 3rd (UK) Division under command of 20th Armoured Brigade Combat Team, we have unparalleled access to the widest possible roles and deployment opportunities.

-We therefore stand ready to support 20th Armoured Infantry Brigade as part of the Iron Fist in the Iron Division, and recent examples include:
+We therefore stand ready to support 20 Armoured Brigade Combat Team as part of the Iron Fist in the Iron Division, and recent examples include: